itsaryantiwari/E-Commerce-FS-Web/README.md

 ---

 ## 👨‍💻 About Me
-Hi, I’m **Aryaaman Raj Tiwari** ```“Developer by day, Clutcher by night.” 😄```, a full-stack developer turned Data Analyst and a gaming enthusiast.
+Hi, I’m **Aryaaman Raj Tiwari** ```Developer by day, Clutcher by night. 😄```, a student turned full-stack SDE turned Data Analyst and a gaming enthusiast.
 I love building real-world web apps with clean UI and smart backends.
 Whether it’s e-commerce platforms or an authentication server, I enjoy crafting projects that are both functional and fun.

 🔧 Tech I work on this Project:
-JavaScript, React, Node.js, MongoDB, Express, Firebase, Tailwind CSS, Python, Git
+JavaScript, React, Node.js, MongoDB, Express, AWS, Cloudinary, Tailwind CSS, Python, Git

 🎮 When not coding:
 You’ll probably find me on STEAM or VSCode, exploring game mechanics, or designing some cool stuff.